Amit-Aizenman/unity-slime-game/README.md

 ---

 ## Key Learnings
-- Work in a 2D project, using Sprite Renderers and 2D components such as RigidBody2D
+- Worked on a 2D project, using Sprite Renderers and 2D components like RigidBody2D.
-- Create and instantiate prefabs
+- Created and instantiated prefabs to enhance gameplay elements.
-- Use events to communicate between different systems in the game.
+- Utilized events to enable communication between different systems within the game.
-- Animate objects using Unity’s Animator and the DOTween package for smooth animations and transitions.
+- Animated objects with Unity’s Animator and the DOTween package for smooth animations and transitions.

 ---
 ## Setup
-Clone this repo to your desktop and open 'Run' directory.
+Clone this repo to your desktop and navigate to the 'Run' directory.
 Then click on 'TestProject2D.exe' to play the game.

 ---